Cpu720/ReactApp/videosdk-room-switch/README.md

 ### Setup

-  take to local system by cloning or download the repo to your local system. cd to videosdk-room-switch> then install package (npm install) create .env file and declare (VITE_VIDEOSDK_TOKEN='YOUR TOKEN')
+  take to local system by cloning or download the repo to your local system./n cd to videosdk-room-switch> then install package (npm install) create .env file and declare (VITE_VIDEOSDK_TOKEN='YOUR TOKEN')